Salvadoran gang crackdown

-As of 16 March 2023, over 66,000 people accused of having gang affiliations have been arrested, which has overcrowded El Salvador's prisons.
-Domestically, the crackdown has been popular among Salvadorans weary of gang violence.
-Conversely, human rights groups expressed concern that the arrests were arbitrary and had little to do with gang violence, and several U.S. government representatives expressed concern about the violence in the country and the methods used to combat it; these comments were criticized by Salvadoran President Nayib Bukele.
+Domestically, the crackdown has been popular among Salvadorans, many weary of gang violence.
+Conversely, human rights groups expressed concern that the arrests were arbitrary and had little to do with gang violence, and several U.S. government representatives expressed concern about the violence in the country and the methods used to combat it; these comments were criticized by Salvadoran president Nayib Bukele.
+Politicians across Latin America — in countries such as Chile, Colombia, Costa Rica, Ecuador, Guatemala, Honduras, and Peru — have implemented or have called for the implementation of security policies similar to those implemented by Bukele.